andriish/HEPrpms/README.md

 repositories.
 Most of the packages in these repositories are related to the High Energy Physics experiment/theory/phenomenology.

-As of December 2023, the packages are built for Fedora 38, Fedora 39, Fedora rawhide, CentOS8, CentOS9 and OpenSUSE Tumbleweed.
+As of July 2025, the packages are built for Fedora 41, Fedora 42, Fedora rawhide, CentOS(EPEL)8, CentOS(EPEL)9, CentOS(EPEL)10 and OpenSUSE Tumbleweed.
 The packages are built on COPR https://copr.fedorainfracloud.org/ service, however, other build platforms can be used as well.